wavefrontHQ/docs/pages/doc/ingestion_policies.md

       </tbody>
       </table>

-    - If the ingestion policy has a PPS limit with an alert, the dashboard includes the **Alert** section that provides details about the associated alert.
+    - If the ingestion policy has a PPS limit with an alert, the dashboard also includes the **Alert** section that provides details about the associated alert.

     ![Usage summary per ingestion policy](images/IP_dashboard.png)